Timothy-Logan/Weather-Prediction-Model-/README.md

 2024-01-02,17.0,Ajax Ontario
 ```

+## Use Cases

+This API can be integrated into:

+- **Weather Dashboards**: Display forecasts on web dashboards
+- **Agricultural Planning**: Help farmers plan based on temperature predictions
+- **Event Planning**: Assist with outdoor event scheduling
+- **Smart Home Systems**: Integrate with home automation for climate control
+- **Research Projects**: Use as a baseline for weather prediction studies
+- **Mobile Apps**: Backend API for weather applications

 ## Future Improvements
 - [ ] Add support for additional weather metrics (humidity, precipitation)
 - [ ] Implement multiple ML models for comparison